dotnet/orleans/Advanced-Concepts/Activation-Garbage-Collection.md

 ## Configuration

-Unit Suffixes
 Any length of time in the configuration XML file may use a suffix that specifies a unit of time:

 Suffix      |     Unit
 ------------- | -------------
 none  | millisecond(s)
 ms    | millisecond(s)
 s     | second(s)
 m     | minute(s)
 hr    | hour(s)

 ## Specifying the Default (Global) Age Limit

 The default collection age limit that applies to all grain types can be customized by adding the OrleansConfiguation/Globals/Application/Defaults/Deactivation element to the OrleansConfiguration.xml file.
+The mininal allowed age limit is 1 minute.

 The following example specifies that all activations that have been idle for 10 minutes or more should be considered eligible for deactivation.

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>